-We conducted preliminary performance tests of VNET/P on InfiniBand using 8900 byte TCP payloads running on ttcp on a testbed similar to the one described in Section 5.1.
+We conducted preliminary performance tests of VNET/P for Kitten on InfiniBand using 8900 byte TCP payloads running on ttcp on a testbed similar to the one described in Sect.
+5.1.
 Here, each node was a dual quad-core 2.3 GHz 2376 AMD Opteron machine with 32 GB of RAM and a Mellanox MT26428 InfiniBand NIC in a PCI-e slot.
-The Infiniband NICs were connected via a Mellanox MTS 3600 36-port 20/40Gbps InfiniBand switch.
-It is important to point out that VNET/P over Infiniband is a work in progress and we present it here as a proof of concept.
-Nonetheless, on this testbed it achieved 4.0 Gbps end-to-end TCP throughput, compared to 6.5 Gbps when run natively on top of IP-over-InfiniBand in Reliable Connected (RC) mode.
+The Infiniband NICs were connected via a Mellanox MTS 3600 36-port 20/40 Gbps InfiniBand switch.
+This version of VNET/P is able to achieve 4.0 Gbps end-to-end TCP throughput, compared to 6.5 Gbps when run natively on top of IP-over-InfiniBand in Reliable Connected (RC) mode.